-- Use hot glue to attach 2 sides of the star together.
+- Use a tape roller or hot glue to attach 2 sides of the star together.

-To make a tree topper follow the steps above then cut a hole in the bottom of the star and slide it over the top branch of the tree.
+To make a star tree topper follow the steps above using 2 full 12 in squares of paper then cut a hole in the bottom of the star and slide it over the top branch of the tree.

 A few tips for making these paper star ornaments.

-- Use paper instead of cardstock for easy folding.
+- Use scrapbook paper instead of cardstock for easy folding.
+This paper is thinner and easier to work with.
 Once you get the hang of these folds, you’ll be able to make them out of cardstock.

-If you want to make these ornaments, be sure to pin this and save the instructions.
+If you want to make these ornaments or tree topper, be sure to pin this and save the instructions.

 Thanks for visiting!